New to invention? Here’s a quick explanation

 Invention - what matters?

-Patenting an invention – good or bad idea?
+Is patenting an invention a good or bad idea?

 • The invention is recognised as a significant improvement in technology or performance, worth a lot of money and market share to whoever uses it commercially.
 Such inventions are rare.